Things To Do in Boston: By JUNKET

 The Boston Freedom Trail: Walking in the Footsteps of the Founding Fathers

-Boston Commons: Lush, Vibrant, and Spacious Park and Public Hangout
+Boston Common: Lush, Vibrant, and Spacious Park and Public Hangout

 Omni Hotel: The historic, gorgeous, and preferred lodging place of commonplace visitors and the well-to-do